maschkef/little-linux-helper/docs/GUI_DEVELOPER_GUIDE.md

 3. Test module execution and terminal output (modules run interactively inside a PTY)
 4. Try language switching (EN/DE)
 5. Explore documentation panel
-6. For BTRFS Backup, note the streamlined CLI menu with a dedicated "Maintenance" submenu (delete backups, cleanup problematic, cleanup script‑created source snapshots, incremental chain inspection, and orphan `.receiving_*` cleanup).
+6. For BTRFS Backup, note the streamlined CLI menu with a dedicated "Maintenance" submenu (delete backups, cleanup problematic, cleanup script‑created source snapshots, incremental chain inspection, and orphan `.receiving_*` staging snapshot cleanup).
 These actions are available interactively from within the module when launched in the GUI.

 ## Architecture Overview